saagar-patel/Frogger-Lite/PROPOSAL.md

 A frogger-esque 2D birds-eye view obstacle based game.
 The user will start at one side of the window and will have to navigate to the other side to advance a level.
-There will be a certain amount of lives allotted and any collision with obstacles or enemies will decrease the lives the player has.
+There will be a certain amount of lives allotted and any collision with obstacles or enemies will decrease the lives the Player has.
 The game will involve keyboard input, cinder-based animation and movement, and a simple graphical display.

 ## 2. Motivation and Background